gokilo/gokilo.github.io/02_entering-raw-mode.md

 considered (by someone) to be part of enabling "raw mode", so we carry on the tradition (of whoever that someone was) in our program.

-As far as I can tell:
+As far as we can tell:

 * When `BRKINT` is turned on, a
   [break condition](https://www.cmrr.umn.edu/~strupp/serial.html#2_3_3) will